Grove City, Pennsylvania: Economy

-Grove City is home to two locomotive engine production plants for GE Transportation, which was recently purchased by Wabtec.
+Grove City is home to two locomotive engine production plants for GE Transportation, which was purchased by Wabtec in 2018.

 Grove City is also home to two Asphalt Testing Equipment Companies Pine Instrument Company.
 In 1994, the Grove City Premium Outlets open-air outlet mall opened along Interstate 79.
 Grove City is also home to The Guthrie Theatre, which was built in 1927 for vaudeville.
 Admired for its Art Deco architecture, it evolved into a movie house.
 Now lovingly restored, the Guthrie has been converted into an entertainment destination with live theatre, musical acts, comedy shows, movies, food hall and a full service bar.